Retirement: Calculators

+Ignoring tax, someone wishing to work for a year and then relax for a year on the same living standard needs to save 50% of pay.
+Similarly, someone wishing to work from age 25 to 55 and be retired for 30 years till 85 needs to save 50% of pay if government and employment pensions are not a factor and if it is considered appropriate to assume a zero real investment return.

-Finally, a newer method for determining the adequacy of a retirement plan is Monte Carlo simulation.
+A newer method for determining the adequacy of a retirement plan is Monte Carlo simulation.
 This method has been gaining popularity and is now employed by many financial planners.
 Monte Carlo retirement calculators allow users to enter savings, income and expense information and run simulations of retirement scenarios.
 The simulation results show the probability that the retirement plan will be successful.

 Early retirement

 Retirement is generally considered to be "early" if it occurs before the age (or tenure) needed for eligibility for support and funds from government or employer-provided sources.
 Early retirees typically rely on their own savings and investments to be self-supporting, either indefinitely or until they begin receiving external support.
 Early retirement can also be used as a euphemistic term for being terminated from employment before typical retirement age.